Auto-Save Your AI Conversations

 • Edit or remove shared content later (cookie-based authentication).

-In SpecStory v0.7.0 you can turn on an experimental feature via the setting specstory.derivedCursorRules.
+In SpecStory v0.7.0 and later you can turn on an feature via the setting specstory.derivedRules.

 To use this feature you must: